 Have you purchased one of our Pool, Cameron Park Lake or Combo Passes in the past?
 The confusing options and types of passes are now streamlined and rolled into one Annual Pass.
 This is available NOW and valid for one full year from date of purchase!
 NEW… You can now buy your passes on-line!
-(Stay tuned for a link!)
+Click HERE

 The Annual Pass grants access to:

 - Cameron Park Lake Our 56 acre park filled with an abundance of amenities such as; a 1.1 mile walking path along the shoreline, tennis and Pickleball courts, a playground, horseshoe pits, catch-and-release fishing, an 18-hole disc golf course, picnic and barbeque areas, and restrooms.

 - The Community Pool for Recreation Swim Pass Holders will save $2 off lap swim or Aquatic Fitness class reservations and 10% off all Special Events held at the Community Pool

 - Family Annual Pass (up to 4 people): $180